 and carries information related to the current user's session.

 '''

 Session session;

 session.getUuid(); // Unique identifier; functions as a temporary password.
-DO NOT
+D0 NOT

-SHARE IT. session.getTimeToIdle(); // Number of milliseconds which the user can idle without session timeout session.getTimeToLive(); // Total number of milliseconds for which the session can live session.getStarted(); // Start of session session.getClosed(); // if != null, then session is closed '''
+→ SHARE IT. session.getTimeToIdle(); // Number of milliseconds which the user can idle without session.getStarted(); // Start of session session.getClosed(); // if != null, then session is closed '''